Chase-Garrett/employee-management-tool/README.md

 This application makes use of mysql, please ensure that you have mysql installed before continuing with the next steps.

 Navigate to the "db" directory and launch mysql.
-Use the command "source schema.sql;" to initialize the database.
+Use the command "source schema.sql" to initialize the database.
 Then run "source seeds.sql" to populate the database with sample data.

 The application is now ready to be used.